-When an insurer paid for a couple to move into alternative accommodation while subsidence damage in their flat was being fixed, further problems came to light.
-We helped to find out who was responsible.
+An insurer paid for a couple to move into alternative accommodation while subsidence damage in their flat was being fixed.
+When further problems came to light, we helped to work out who was responsible.

-It became clear that subsidence was affecting the entire block of flats and it would take a lot of work to fix it.
+It became clear subsidence was affecting the whole block of flats and it would take a lot of work to fix the problem.
 The insurer paid for Michelle and Emma to move into alternative accommodation for eight months, while work was carried out on their flat.

 It was over nine months before the work was finished.
-And when Michelle and Emma visited the flat, they said it was still not in a fit state to live in.
+When Michelle and Emma visited the flat, they felt it was still not in a fit state to live in.
 They told the insurer that the uneven state of the concrete floor was unacceptable.
-They also submitted a long list of 'snagging' items that they said needed to be fixed before they could move back.
+They also submitted a long list of ‘snagging’ items that needed to be fixed before they could move back.

-The insurer agreed to pay for Michelle and Emma to continue living in alternative accommodation for a three more months.
-After that time, the couple returned home but they were still unhappy about the state of the floors.
+The insurer agreed to pay for Michelle and Emma to continue living in alternative accommodation for three more months.
+After that, the couple returned home but they were still unhappy about the state of the floors.
 Unable to get any further with the insurer, they referred the dispute to us.

 What we said

 We looked at all the evidence from both Emma and Michelle as well as the insurer.
-In our view, the insurer had acted reasonably in carrying out the repairs and then extending the period during which it paid for the couple to stay in alternative accommodation.
+In our view, the insurer had acted reasonably in carrying out the repairs and paying for the couple to stay in alternative accommodation for three more months.